-What makes ideas seem like they aren’t important is one because you see through them versus use them — you “use them to use,” per se — and also because you can’t say for sure what ideas will be used for when you learn them.
+What makes ideas seem like they aren’t important is firstly because we see through them versus use them — we “use them to use,” per se — and also because we can’t say for sure what ideas will be used for when we learn them.
 When I wrote “On Worry,” I was just trying to figure out what made “worry” distinct from “care” — my goal was to describe and solve a problem, not to build a tool — but I’ve found over the years that the paper has been extremely useful for navigating relationships.
 No, not directly, but certainly indirectly.
-The same goes with “The Metamental and the Dismodern Self” — I wrote it trying to describe something I saw going on the world, not even asking myself if the ideas were practical, and yet I’ve found myself remembering to avoid “metamental thinking” since I wrote that paper which has been great for my mental health.
-Even my strangest paper, “A is A,” has influenced my orientation to the world and helped me understand Economics, Sociology, and other fields through different eyes.
-In a weird way, “A is A” is both my most useless paper and most useful.
+The same goes with “The Metamental and the Dismodern Self” — I wrote it trying to describe something I saw going on in the world around me, not even asking myself if the ideas were practical, and yet I’ve found myself remembering to avoid “metamental thinking” ever since I wrote that paper (which has been great for my mental health).
+Even “On ‘A is A,’ ” has influenced my orientation to the world and helped me understand Economics, Sociology, and other fields through different eyes.
+In a weird way, “On ‘A is A’ ” is both my most useless paper and most useful.

-None of us can be certain about which ideas are going to be useful ahead of time, so it’s important that we’re open to ideas.
+None of us can be certain about which ideas are going to be useful ahead of time, so it’s important that we’re open to new ideas.
 For this reason, if a thought springs into our minds, we should take the time to develop it.
 Maybe not weeks, but certainly we can spare ten minutes.
 No, ideas like “metamentally” won’t help me put a box on a shelf directly, but it might help me notice that I’m driving myself crazy wondering what other people are thinking while lifting the box.
 If I don’t notice “metamentally” or know what to do with it, I might get frustrated and stop organizing the garage, which is a very real, tangible, and practical consequence.

 If someone would have asked for proof at the time of its conception that “On Worry” would practically matter, I could have never provided it.
 And now, if someone wants me to prove to them that the paper entailed practical consequences for me, I couldn’t prove that either.
 The proof is in the living, and only I can live my life through my ideas.
-I can tell them the paper has practically mattered to me and tell them they should read it for that reason, but they will always have room to doubt it.
+I can tell others the paper has practically mattered to me and tell them they should read it for that reason, but they will always have room to doubt.
 After all, ideas don’t take the form of boxes on shelves: if I tell someone I moved the box, they can see it; if I tell them that “On Worry” helped me avoid anxiety, they can chalk it up to my personality.
-But remember, though ideas themselves leave behind no tangible evidence, they are through what all tangible evidence is understood and through what all evidence is created.
+But though ideas themselves leave behind no tangible evidence, they are through what all tangible evidence is understood and through what all evidence is created.